 In "Mr. Monk and the Very Very Old Man," Stottlemeyer is in his office when Randy comes in to inform him that his wife's arrived.
 Leland panics and tells Randy to talk to her and keep her occupied while he prepares the office for her arrival.
 This includes hanging a Native American dreamcatcher on a lamp, installing a waterfall (with coffee for water because he has no time to find a water pitcher), hiding his gun in a drawer (because Karen doesn't like firearms), and hiding a lot of his personal junk.

-What Did I Do Last Night?: A subplot of "Mr. Monk Goes to Vegas" involves Monk attempting to help Stottlemeyer recall what happened when he had a hangover.
+What Did I Do Last Night?: A subplot of "Mr. Monk Goes to Vegas" involves Monk attempting to help Stottlemeyer recall what happened when he had a hangover, leading him to forget that he apparently found proof that Daniel Thorn murdered his wife.
 Apparently he has no memory of participating and winning first place in a karaoke contest.